CompSciLauren/awesome-git-hooks/README.md

 :heavy_check_mark: Grab & go!
 Copy the code you want to use and paste into your .git/hooks folder

+Contributions are *always* welcome!
+Please see our [Contribution Guidelines](CONTRIBUTING.md).
+Also, if you don't find the script you want below, you can [create a new issue](https://github.com/CompSciLauren/awesome-git-hooks/issues/new?assignees=&labels=enhancement&template=new-git-hook-script-request.md&title=) to request it.

 ## Contents

 - [Git Hook Scripts](#git-hook-scripts)